efimlosev/efimlosev.github.io/_posts/2017-12-30-mongodb-backup.markdown

 - mongodump
 ---

-Recently,  I had to backup MongoDB, and as I have previous experience working Mysql, I wanted to back up using the same approach - dump every database in separated a file.
+Recently,  I had to backup MongoDB, and as I have previous experience working Mysql, I wanted to back it up using the same approach - dump every database in separated a file.

-The problem is that I don't really know how to print in an easy way a list databases to the console.
+The problem is that I don't really know how to see in an easy way a list databases to the console.
 I have solved this problem,  but the solution is awkward

 Here is my solution.